walles/loadviz/README.md

 - Make sure the icon is visible in the Finder
 - Make sure the icon is visible in the About dialog
 - Make the clouds look more realistic:
-  - Fade between one cloud color and the background color
   - Have less details in the clouds
   - Animate the clouds slower
-- Improve performance by only trying to render clouds where they could be, and the same thing for fire.
+- Improve idle-system performance by only trying to render clouds where they could be, and the same thing for fire.
+- Try increasing the fire distortion radius when flames are higher
 - Animate the screenshot in a cross faded loop.
 Try 10s first and see if that's enough.
 - Make a Dock icon visualization